purvaldur/uniwise-devops-assignment/notes.md

 I don't have a redis instance set up already, so this will be a fun exercise to set this up using helm+flux.
 I'll use BitNami for the helm chart, since I have experience with their helm charts and they do good work.

+---

+That was pretty neat.
+The bitname helm chart made setup a breeze.
+I had to disable authentication since the application doesn't seem to have any authentication capabilites built into it.
+Not quite best practice, but in the real world, this would solved in collaboration with the application developer.